mujiezhang/SOS-independent-prophages/README.md

 # SOS-independent-prophages
 This is the script repository for the following manuscript:

-Yali Hao#, Mujie Zhang#, Xinjuan Lei, Chengrui Zhu, Xiang Xiao, Huahua Jian*, SOS-independent prophages prevail in the bacterial genomes. xxx (2025)
+Yali Hao#, Mujie Zhang#, Xinjuan Lei, Chengrui Zhu, Taoliang Zhang, Yanping Zheng, Xiang Xiao, Huahua Jian*, SOS-independent prophages prevail in the bacterial genomes. xxx (2025)

 # Documents